12 MONTHS FREEMIE WARRANTY

 Assemble the clean Freemie breast pump kit using the enclosed instructions.
 There will be written instructions with the kit, but you can always watch a tutorial video or contact us here at Freemie.

-Try to start your milk let-down by relaxing or following some helpful tips.
+Try to be relaxed to allow your milk let-down.
 When putting on the milk collection cup, make sure the nipple is in the centre and that the cup has good skin contact all around to stop air leaking in.
-If your nipple hurts when you start expressing, stop and check to make sure the nipple is centred in the breast cup and the suction is low.
+If your nipple hurts when you start expressing, stop and check to make sure the nipple is centered in the breast cup and the suction is low.

 For the first few times you may find it helps to keep the session short, then lengthen the sessions gradually.
-Some mothers find it useful to change breasts several times during the session.
 If you use a double breast pump kit, the session will be shorter than expressing with a single breast pump kit.
-Once you are comfortable with using the pump, you can increase the suction speed or setting.
+Once you are comfortable with using the pump, you can increase the suction setting and reduce the speed.
 Make sure it is still comfortable for you.
-Keep the kit upright while you are expressing to prevent milk from going into the tubing.
-If milk does go into the tubing, stop the pump and rinse the tubing with water.

 In the first few days or so after the birth, you will make only small amounts of first milk, called colostrum.
 It is usually best to express this by hand.
 You will find that you will have a lot more milk a few days later, once the milk comes in.
 The milk supply settles down within a few weeks to be the right amount to meet the baby’s needs.
 The mother of a premature baby makes slightly different milk to the mother of a term baby, because her milk is more suited to her baby’s level of maturity.
 Be guided by your medical advisors for your baby’s feeding needs.
 You will be able to express more milk as you get used to expressing.